canonical/vanilla-framework/templates/docs/patterns/hero/index.md

 ## 25/75 "signpost"

 If you have a small image that you want to associate with the hero title, you can use the "signpost" layout.
-This places the image in a small column besides the primary hero content.
+This places the image in a small column beside the primary hero content.

 <div class="embedded-example"><a href="/docs/examples/patterns/hero/hero-signpost" class="js-example">
 View example of the hero pattern in 50/50 split